messrobd/ItemCatalog-FullStack-ud088-ud330/README.md

 Other files

 The repo contains certain other files which are not system components:
-* populate_cheesedb.py: a script for generating test data in the db
+* Vagrantfile: configuration for the Vagrant VM (provided by Udacity)
 * secret_key_generator.py: a script for generating the secret key used to sign the Flask login session